-Veresen’s wind projects, in operation and under development, were awarded contracts as part of the Ontario Power Authority’s Renewable Energy Standard Offer Program and Feed-in Tariff (“FIT”) initiatives.
+Veresen has three wind facilities in operation in Ontario.
+These facilities were awarded contracts as part of the Ontario Power Authority’s Renewable Energy Standard Offer Program and Feed-in Tariff (“FIT”) initiatives.

 Project Postings & Notices